glowfi/sYT/README.md

 #### DOWNLOAD BY SEARCHING VIDEOS
 Note : For downloading -d flag must be given as true for downloading searched videos.

--p    | --provider      Fzf or Dmenu
+-p    | --provider      fzf or dmenu or bemenu
 -d    | --download      Download searched video (true or false) [Only download do not play the video] -ml   | --multilink     Download multiple youtube videos fzf as provider.